 Harmonic Mixing with Rekordbox, Serato DJ, Traktor, XDJ RX2/CDJs

 Do you want your mixes to sound better?
-One of the easiest ways of creating smooth mixes that blend together almost seamlessly is to mix in key.
-There is a bit of music theory to understand to take full advantage of mixing key but luckily for us, recent updates to DJ software and hardware is making it easier than ever.
+One of the easiest ways of creating smooth mixes that blend almost seamlessly is to mix in key.
+There is a bit of music theory to understand to take full advantage of mixing in key, but luckily for us, recent updates to DJ software and hardware is making it easier than ever.
 Let’s get stuck in!

-To begin we need to learn about three key terms that are used when talking about the key of a piece of music.
-These often get confused so it’s good to get these cleared up and understand them fully before we move on.
+There are three key terms used when talking about the key of a piece of music.
+These often get confused, so it’s good to get these cleared up and understand them fully before we move on.
 If this sounds a bit confusing don’t worry, we won’t need all this information to perform a mix in key.

 1) Key: A collection of notes that group together to create a major or minor scale.

 2) Scale: The notes belonging to a key in ascending and descending order by pitch starting and ending on the root note of the key.

 For example, if you know that your current track is in C major, we can look at that key and find that the note G is in the scale.

 (C D E F G A B C)

 With this information, we know that a song recorded in G will harmonically mix into our song nicely.
 However the note F# isn’t in the C major scale, so we know that song will not mix in key.
 Now don’t worry we don’t expect DJ’s to know all this.
 There are various ways to both detect the key of a song, and show us which other songs will harmonically mix!

 Ways to show the key of a track

 The fantastic thing about musical keys is that they follow a predictable harmonic pattern.
 The starting note will always have a progression of notes that naturally follows, thanks to the scale system.